 - Sandbox uploaded files (store them on a different server and allow access to the file only through a different subdomain or even better through a fully different domain name).

-If you follow these three rules of thumb, you should avoid many/most problems; however, it's always a good idea to get a security review performed by a competent third party.
+You should avoid many/most problems if you follow these three rules, but it's always a good idea to get a security review performed by a competent third party.
 Don't assume that you've seen all the possible problems.

 As you can see, sending form data is easy, but securing an application can be tricky.
 Just remember that a front-end developer is not the one who should define the security model of the data.
 Yes, as we'll see, it's possible to perform client side data validation but the server can't trust this validation because it has no way to truly know what really happens on the client side.